RMLio/RMLStreamer/README.md

 If you want to get the RMLStreamer up and running within 5 minutes using Docker, check out [docker/README.md](docker/README.md)

 If you want to deploy it yourself, read on.

+If you want to develop, read [these instructions](documentation/README_DEVELOPMENT.md).

 ### Installing Flink
 RMLStreamer runs its jobs on Flink clusters.